bayyangjie/Immigration-Analysis/Schools/README.md

 Tha aim of the analysis is to form patterns and insights of schools in Singapore based on analysis of various metrics that describe the profile of each school.

  ## Analysis
-1. What is the spread of nature types amongst the school types ?
+1. The spread of education types per town
-2. What is the proportions of SAP, Autonomous, Gifted and IP based schools in Singapore ?
+2. The number of each school type per town
-3. What are the proportions of the different schools based on education types in each zone ?
+3. The number of each school type per zone
-4. The number of each school type based on education levels per zone ?
+4. The number of each education types per zone
-5. What is the number of each school type in each zone ?
+5. The count of each nature type oer school type